What Is A Virtual Phone Number?

 Link teams across different locations

-Virtual phone numbers also prove versatile when it comes to multi-office businesses and remote working.
-Without the need to physically be installed in an office, calls to a single phone number can be effortlessly distributed to multiple locations, phones and departments.
+VoIP phone numbers also prove versatile when it comes to multi-office businesses and remote working.
+Without the need to physically be installed in an office, calls to a single number can be distributed to multiple locations, phones and departments.
 So instead of incoming calls routing to one office only, our cloud-based VoIP phone system and virtual phone lines allow them to be distributed wherever you wish.

 Track marketing campaigns using virtual phone numbers